grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 reservationCommand.Received(1).Execute();
 ```

 The approach to specifying functions and side-effects I described above is what Steve Freeman and Nat Pryce call "Allow queries; expect commands"[^GOOS].
+According to their terminology, the factory is a "query" -- side-effect-free logic returning some kind of result.
+The `ReservationCommand`, on the other side, is a "command" - not producing any kind of result, but causing a side-effect like a state change or an I/O operation.

 ## Data Transfer Objects and TDD

 While looking at the initial data structures, Johnny and Benjamin called them Data Transfer Objects.

 A Data Transfer Object is a pattern to describe objects responsible for exchanging information between processes[^PEAA].
-As processes cannot really exchange objects, the purpose of DTOs is to be serialized into some kind of payload that is then transferred to another process which deserializes the data.
-So, we can have DTOs representing output that our process sends out and  and DTOs representing input that our process receives.
+As processes cannot really exchange objects, the purpose of DTOs is to be serialized into some kind of data format and then transferred in that form to another process which deserializes the data.
+So, we can have DTOs representing output that our process sends out and DTOs representing input that our process receives.

 As you might have seen, DTOs are typically just data structures.
 That may come as surprising, because for several chapters now, I have repeatedly stressed how I prefer to bundle data and behavior together.
 Isn't this breaking all the principles that I mentioned?